Kiffin: I could have coached title game if I wanted to

 MONTGOMERY, Ala.
-(AP) -- Lane Kiffin says he could have remained as Alabama's offensive coordinator through the national championship game if he had wanted to and that he has a ''great'' relationship with Crimson Tide coach Nick Saban.
+(AP) -- Lane Kiffin says he could have remained at Alabama as offensive coordinator through the national championship game if he had wanted to.

+Crimson Tide coach Nick Saban, meanwhile, got testy on Tuesday when asked several times about how the Kiffin-to-Steve Sarkisian move would change preparation.

+''We're in the planning stages right now, so I don't know why y'all keep asking me what changes we're going to make,'' he said in response to the first question asked on a media teleconference. ''Dabo's a good friend of mine.
+Maybe I'll just call him up and tell him what we're going to do.''

+Saban also dismissed Kiffin's talk of possibly helping the Tide in some capacity from the press box on Monday.
+He made it clear that's not happening.

+''It's really not even possible from a legal standpoint for him to do those things,'' he said. ''That's not something that we're interested in pursuing.''

-Kiffin told ESPN's Mike & Mike show Tuesday that he's not sure if he would have retained his role as coordinator through next Monday's game with Clemson had the Tide's offense performed better in the 24-7 semifinal win over Washington.
+Kiffin told ESPN's Mike & Mike show Tuesday that the decision to leave was mutual, even though the Tide's offense could have performed better in the 24-7 semifinal win over Washington.

 ''I know this was a decision that I came up with, and it was very difficult to do,'' said Kiffin, who's taking over as Florida Atlantic's head coach. ''This was not something that Nick Saban forced me to do by any means.